rafaeljusto/shelter/README.md

 ===========

-The domain persistence performance is listed in the table bellow, where "#" represents the number of domains used in the operation, and each line was executed 5 times to calculate the average time.
+The domain persistence performance is listed in the table bellow, where "#" represents the number of domains used in the operation.
+Each line was executed 5 times to calculate the average time.
 Also, the "find" operation represents 3 object searchs in differents parts of the range.
 For this results we are using 1000 concurrent agents (go routines) for insert and remove operations.